The Impact of GSA's High-Performance Buildings

 As the single largest owner/operator of office space in the United States, GSA controls over 370 million rentable square feet including office buildings, courthouses, land ports of entry, and warehouses.
 Within GSA’s owned portfolio, high-performance buildings comprise 27% of buildings and 40% of gross square feet.

-Executive Order 13834, Efficient Federal Operations, requires agencies to report on performance improvements and cost reductions – including energy and water savings.
+Executive Order 14057, Executive Order on Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, requires agencies to report on performance improvements and cost reductions – including energy and water savings.
 This study’s findings demonstrate the sustained value of high-performance buildings as part of the federal government’s building portfolio.

 GSA will leverage the results of this study to promote cost savings, technology advancement, and operational excellence in our nation’s federal buildings.
 These findings can help federal, state, and local agencies understand the benefits of tracking and reporting building performance data.
 The resulting data can be used to drive portfolio-level decisions – and save money.